Felixel42/bachelor-thesis/README.md

 ## Getting Started

-The following instructions show how to run the **Dapp** (Decentralized Application) in combination with the Smart Contracts.
-The guide and resources to let the Raspberry Pi communicate with Smart Contracts can be found in this separate [Readme](/pi/README.md).
+The following instructions show how to run the **Dapp** (Decentralized Application) in combination with smart sontracts.
+The guide and resources to let the Raspberry Pi communicate with smart contracts can be found in this separate [Readme](/pi/README.md).

 ### Prerequisites